jzamponi/synthesizer/README.md

 #### Compatibility with hydrodynamical codes
-The coupling of hydrodynamical codes with different origins is now implemented in Synthesizer using the snapshot readers from the YT Python package.
+The coupling of hydrodynamical codes from different origins is now implemented in Synthesizer using the snapshot readers from the YT Python project.
-If your code is supported by the YT project, it works with Synthesizer.
+If your code is supported by YT, then it works with Synthesizer (beta).

 For particularly customized hydro readers, use the --source option (or source function argument in you call to the create_grid module).

-If code is not currently supported and you are interested in using this tool, feel free to get in touch.
+If your code is not currently supported and you are interested in using this tool, feel free to get in touch.

-#### Requisites:
+### Requisites:

     Software:   python3, RADMC3D, CASA, Mayavi/ParaView (optional)